 The Lafayette Art & Wine Festival is an annual event that is presented by the Lafayette Chamber of Commerce.
 The footprint of the event is a combination of public & private property.
 The Lafayette Chamber of Commerce celebrates the diversity of our “greater” community and understands that part of our responsibility is to make our event accessible to people with disabilities.
 This event is to be enjoyed by everyone.

 We are available by BART, auto, bicycle, & walking.
 The walkways from all parking and the BART station are all in compliance.
 City staff has also inspected the most used walkways to prevent any accidents.
 Free movement throughout the festival has been set up.
 There may be booths set in the street or on the sidewalks, but always with a clear way to access them.
-Maps found on our website highlight where the most convenient “handicapped” parking exists.
+Published Festival maps highlight where the most convenient “handicapped” parking exists.
 Space will be limited.
-Handicapped parking can also be found in the Bart lots as well as other lots that surround the footprint of the festival.
-The Main Lot at the Bart Station has dozens of Handicapped parking spaces.
-And since the shuttles stop at the station, these may be the easiest spaces to navigate.
-There will also be 5 additional handicapped spaces available in the Walgreens lot at 3614 Mt.
-Diablo Blvd. just outside the festival west entrance.
-To reach those additional handicapped spaces, enter the alley behind the Wells Fargo Bank located on Happy Valley Rd.
-Follow to the Walgreen’s parking lot.
-The spaces will be to your left.

 If you park at the BART upper lot on Deer Hill Rd. use the Douglas Parking Bus for shuttle transportation to and from the event.
-At least one of the buses is equipped with a wheel chair lift.
+One of the buses is equipped with a wheel chair lift.
 This bus will be marked Lamorinda Spirit Van.
 See map at www.lafayettefestival.com for help.
 Buses will run from 9:30am – to 30 minutes after the event ends.